 |The Victory-I knows how to take a more flattering profile picture.
 Take note, Victory-II.|

 For starters, the first and most defining thing about VSDs is their poor speed chart.
-The speed maximum of 2 isn't inherently awful (many ships with a higher maximum speed will still spend much of the game around speed 2, such as ISD-IIs), but it can be troublesome when you need to chase something down or reposition and you just cannot step on the gas to make that happen.
+The speed maximum of 2 isn't inherently awful (many ships with a higher maximum speed will still spend much of the game around speed 2, such as ISDs), but it can be troublesome when you need to chase something down or reposition and you just cannot step on the gas to make that happen.
 The VSD has other speed 2 companions in the Imperial Interdictor, Rebel HMC80, and Pelta frigate, but it should be noted that every one of those other speed 2 ships has a support crew slot that can be filled with Engine Techs should you wish, which is a way to "cheat" up to speed 3.
 The VSD has no such cheat option.
 Similarly, and perhaps more importantly, VSDs are unmaneuverable.
 They get a single click of yaw at both their speed settings and it comes at the finale segment of the maneuver tool.
 A support crew slot would have also been helpful for remedying this problem (with Engine Techs or Nav Team) but sadly no such support crew slot is available.
-The final complaint one can make about the VSD is the single blue flak dice is pretty unimpressive at clearing out enemy bombers and thus VSDs will be dependent on fighter squadrons to keep bombers off of them.
+The final complaint one can make about the VSD is the single blue flak dice is pretty unimpressive at clearing out enemy bombers and thus VSDs will be dependent on fighter squadrons to keep bombers from picking them to pieces.

 Okay, well that sounds pretty bad, right?
 Well...
 I mean yes, it can be.
 But let's talk about what the VSD has going for it before dismissing it out of hand:

-- 8 hull and 10 total shields fairly even distributed across the arcs taking most attacks (the front and sides) make it a pretty durable chunk of ship for it's points cost, particularly with the cheaper VSD-I.
+- 8 hull and 10 total shields fairly even distributed across the arcs taking most attacks (the front and sides) make it a pretty durable chunk of ship for its points cost, particularly with the cheaper VSD-I.

 - Dice.
 Just lots and lots of dice for its cost.
 6 in the front arc, 3 out the sides, and 2 (red!) from the rear.
-Compared to the Rebel Assault Frigate, you're getting 50% more dice from your best arc (6 front vs. 4 side) and 50% more dice from your second-best (3 side vs. 2 front/rear - the Assault Frigate MkIIA does have 3 as well but it's a pretty rare sight).
+Compared to its counterpart, the Rebel Assault Frigate, you're getting 50% more dice from your best arc (6 front vs. 4 side) and 50% more dice from your second-best (3 side vs. 2 front/rear - the Assault Frigate MkIIA does have 3 as well but it's a pretty rare sight).
 Small ships that end in the VSD's front arc can occasionally be swatted down in a single salvo, which is very satisfying.

 - Speaking of the front arc, it's a big juicy wide arc that covers a fair amount of real estate.